 `hello::ThreadPool`

-Cool, this tells us that next we need to create an associated function named new for ThreadPool.
-We also know that new needs to have one parameter that can accept 4 as an argument, and should return a ThreadPool instance.
+This error indicates that next we need to create an associated function named new for ThreadPool.
+We also know that new needs to have one parameter that can accept 4 as an argument and should return a ThreadPool instance.
 Let’s implement the simplest new function that will have those characteristics:

-Filename: src/lib.rs
+src/lib.rs

 pub struct ThreadPool;